 The City of Edmonton is committed to citizen engagement.
-The proposed amendments were informed by feedback gathered through several types of public consultation:
+The bylaw amendments were informed by feedback gathered through several types of public consultation including:

 - the Zoning Bylaw should set out requirements for the number of trees and shrubs in all low density residential zones

 - the City should use its resources and authority to maximize mature tree preservation

 Tree and shrub planting requirements for low density residential development were previously limited to the , , , and zones.
 For Single Detached Housing, Semi-detached and Duplex Housing in all other zones, landscaping was generally limited to seeding or sodding of front yards within 18 months of occupancy.
 As a result of the previous requirements, landscaping often varied from site to site, or was nonexistent.

 While trees on City property, such as boulevards and parkland, are protected under the Corporate Tree Management Policy C456A, the Alberta Municipal Government Act does not specifically authorize municipalities to protect trees on private property.
 The lack of municipal authority to protect trees on private property combined with an absence of incentives to retain mature trees, often leads to sites being cleared of existing trees and shrubs prior to construction, a practice that mature area communities have identified as a concern.

 An online reference guide containing an overview of the proposed landscaping regulation changes and links to other useful tree planting and landscaping resources, such as a list of common tree species in Edmonton, available .